vapoursynth/vapoursynth/build instructions windows.md

 ## Additional notes
 Note that the Avisynth side of AVFS won't work properly in debug builds (memory allocation and exceptions across module boundaries trolololol)
-Likewise AviSource can only be compiled as a release build (or debug versions of functions that aren't present are referenced)